Deepfake: Sockpuppets

 Deepfake photographs can be used to create sockpuppets, non-existent people, who are active both online and in traditional media.
 A deepfake photograph appears to have been generated together with a legend for an apparently non-existent person named Oliver Taylor, whose identity was described as a university student in the United Kingdom.
-The Oliver Taylor persona submitted opinion pieces in several newspapers and was active in online media attacking a British legal academic and his wife, as "terrorist sympathizers."
+The Oliver Taylor persona submitted opinion pieces in several newspapers and was active in online media attacking a British legal academic and his wife, as "terrorist sympathizers".
 The academic had drawn international attention in 2018 when he commenced a lawsuit in Israel against NSO, a surveillance company, on behalf of people in Mexico who alleged they were victims of NSO's phone hacking technology.
 Reuters could find only scant records for Oliver Taylor and "his" university had no records for him.
 Many experts agreed that the profile photo is a deepfake.
 Several newspapers have not retracted articles attributed to him or removed them from their websites.
 It is feared that such techniques are a new battleground in disinformation.

-Collections of deepfake photographs of non-existent people on social networks have also been deployed as part of Israeli partisan propaganda.
-The Facebook page "Zionist Spring" featured photos of non-existent persons along with their "testimonies" purporting to explain why they have abandoned their left-leaning politics to embrace right-wing politics, and the page also contained large numbers of posts from Prime Minister of Israel Benjamin Netanyahu and his son and from other Israeli right wing sources.
-The photographs appear to have been generated by "human image synthesis" technology, computer software that takes data from photos of real people to produce a realistic composite image of a non-existent person.
-In much of the "testimonies," the reason given for embracing the political right was the shock of learning of alleged incitement to violence against the prime minister.
-Right wing Israeli television broadcasters then broadcast the "testimonies" of these non-existent people based on the fact that they were being "shared" online.
-The broadcasters aired these "testimonies" despite being unable to find such people, explaining "Why does the origin matter?"
-Other Facebook profiles of fictitious individuals posted material that allegedly contained material critical of the prime minister which the prime minister claimed was a plot to murder him.